vincentlaucsb/pgreaper/docs/index.rst

 HTML Parsing
 --------------
-SQLify contains a rich HTML parsing module featuring automated `<table>` parsing and Jupyter notebook integration.
+pgreaper contains a rich HTML parsing module featuring automated `<table>` parsing and Jupyter notebook integration.
 Because it is a large module on its own, it has its own documentation page.

 .. toctree::